iottly/iottly-device-agent-py/dev-docker-device-instructions.md

 The only difference is that the agent will stop after receiving a new firmware and you need to restart it manually (with `./start.sh`).

 In physical devices the agent run as a service, with respawn, so it will automatically restart as soon as it is stopped.

+# Running other virtual devices
+Repeat from step 3.